safoorsafdar/safoorsafdarcom/content/posts/get-started-with-newrelic-provider-for-terraform/index.md

 }
 ```

+At this point, you should be able to add tags to your application after the command `terraform apply`.

+Now you have basic infrastructure as code for Terraform up and running.
+Let's provision other available resources to muture our New Relic implementation.

-## Create a New Relic alert Policy
+## Create a New Relic alert policy

 ```hcl
 resource "newrelic_alert_policy" "golden_signal_policy" {